-Earlier this week Senators Moran and Heitkamp reintroduced bipartisan legislation (S. 423) that would remove the requirement that financial institutions send redundant paper annual privacy notices if they do not share information and their policies have not changed, provided that they remain accessible elsewhere.
+NAFCU supports legislation introduced by Representatives Blaine Luetkemeyer and Brad Sherman, H.R.
+601, the Eliminate Privacy Notice Confusion Act that would remove the requirement that financial institutions send redundant paper annual privacy notices if they do not share information and their policies have not changed, provided that they remain accessible elsewhere.
 These duplicative notices are costly for the financial institution and often confusing for the consumer as well.
-In the 113th Congress, this legislation had over 70 cosponsors in the Senate.
+In the 113th Congress, this legislation passed the House.
 We appreciate the continued leadership on this important issue.
-Similar legislation has been introduced in the House this Congress as H.R.
-601.